mhightower83/MAX31855K/README.md

+# WIP -

-# MAX31855K Library
+## MAX31855K Library

-Add description here
+See Wifi

+Not recommended for cloning, may have a rebase in the future.